List of Star Trek films: Star Trek IV: The Voyage Home (1986)

 While returning to stand court-martial for their actions in rescuing Spock, Kirk and crew learn that Earth is under siege by a giant probe that is transmitting a destructive signal, attempting to communicate with the now-extinct species of humpback whales.
-To save the planet, the crew must time-travel back to the late 20th century to obtain a mating pair of these whales, and a marine biologist (Catherine Hicks) to care for them.
+To save the planet, the crew must time-travel back to the late 20th century to obtain a mating pair of these whales.

 Nimoy returned as director for this film.
 Nimoy and Bennett wanted a film with a lighter tone that did not have a classic antagonist.
 They decided on a time travel story with the Enterprise crew returning to their past to retrieve something to save their present—eventually, humpback whales.
 After having been dissatisfied with the script written by Daniel Petrie Jr., Paramount hired Meyer to rewrite the screenplay with Bennett's help.
 Meyer drew upon his own time travel story Time After Time for elements of the screenplay.
 Star William Shatner was promised his turn as director for Star Trek V, and Nicholas Meyer returned as director/co-writer for Star Trek VI.